-The Mediterranean diet is low in saturated fat.
 The total fat ranges between 28 to 40 percent of the total calories.
 The majority of the daily intake is from plant foods There is more iron and vitamin B in the Mediterranean diet than many other countries.

 But olive oil is not the only factor working for the Mediterraneans.
 They also eat a lot of fruits and vegetables, fish, olives, beans, breads and cereals.
 This diet does not include a lot of red meat and tends to steer clear of animal fats.
 The Mediterraneans eat very few eggs and do not consume a lot of dairy.
 Of the dairy they do enjoy, one of greater used products is yogurt.
 Yogurt contains probiotics, or healthy bacteria that are known to stabilize the gastrointestinal tract and reduce infection.

 In addition to eating well and cooking with olive oil, people in Mediterranean counties get more exercise than Americans.
 They do not tend to “jump in the car” to get a simple loaf of bread down the street.
 And if you visit Greece, you will immediately notice the great amount of stairs they climb every day.